 The primary objective of our executive compensation program is to attract and retain superior executive talent by providing competitive incentives to reward our executives for performance and aligning executive interests with those of our stockholders and the long-term strategic goals and objectives approved by our board of directors.
 We aim to accomplish this through the following elements of compensation:

-- base salaries; - annual incentive bonuses based on our annual performance; - equity incentive awards; and - limited perquisites and other employee benefits.
+- base salaries;

+- annual incentive bonuses;

+- · equity incentive awards; and

+- limited perquisites and other employee benefits.

-2014 Company Performance
+2016 Company Performance

-In 2014, our financial and stock performance continued with exceptional growth and success, highlighted by the following:
+In 2016, our financial and business performance continued with exceptional growth and success, highlighted by the following: